Top 10 Conveyor Belt Deicers for Steel Mills & Foundries

 • Track record in mining, steel, and heavy manufacturing environments

-The formula is non-corrosive and compatible with DirectChem's automated spray systems, which eliminate manual application, reduce product waste, and deliver consistent coverage across belt surfaces without human error.
+The formula is non-corrosive and compatible with Zircon's automated spray systems, which eliminate manual application, reduce product waste, and deliver consistent coverage across belt surfaces without human error.

-Benetech, Inc. (Montgomery, IL) is a bulk material handling specialist whose BT-955++ is a diethylene glycol-based, non-corrosive freeze point depressant designed specifically for conveyor belt and bulk material applications in mining, coal, and steel industries.
+Benetech, Inc. (Montgomery, IL) is a bulk material handling specialist whose BT955++ Freeze Conditioning Agent is a diethylene glycol-based freeze-point depressant designed for conveyors, idlers, rollers, transfers, switches, trucks, and related bulk material handling equipment.

 The product weakens ice crystal structure to allow fracturing, restricts bonding between wet material and cold belt surfaces, and provides dust suppression during offloading.
 Benetech products have been used in coal handling improvements at facilities such as the GNPower Mariveles Coal Plant.